20 Examples of Big Data in Healthcare and Key Improvements They Bring

 Cost-Reduction

-Data from the World Bank indicate that current healthcare expenditures equal approximately 9.8% of the global GDP.
-With the global economy estimated to be roughly $104 trillion, simple arithmetic suggests that healthcare costs amount to around $10 trillion.
-In turn, McKinsey states that in the U.S., healthcare expenses now account for 17.6% of the nation’s GDP, which is approximately $600 billion.
-The critical issue is that the current fees are much higher than the expected benchmark.
-It means that cost reduction is one of the vital needs in the healthcare industry.
+The implications of big data for the economy are massive.
+Data Worldbank indicates that the current healthcare costs equal about 9.8% of the global GDP.
+With the global economy being approximately $104 trillion, simple arithmetic shows healthcare costs to be around $10 trillion.
+In turn, McKinsey states that in the U.S., healthcare expenses now take 17.6% of the nation’s GDP, which is about $600 billion.
+The key issue is that the current expenses are much higher than the expected benchmark, making cost reduction one of the vital healthcare industry needs.

-Big data in healthcare analytics comes to the rescue.
-The only possible solution to the rising costs of healthcare is to offer sophisticated and intelligent data-driven approaches that can redefine the industry.
-Many healthcare providers have realized that focusing on patient outcomes can result in higher costs than traditional fee-for-service plans.
+Big data analytics in healthcare comes to the rescue.
+The only possible solution to the rising costs of healthcare is to offer sophisticated and intelligent data-driven approaches that redefine the industry.
+Many healthcare providers realized that focusing on patient outcomes through large data sets brings higher costs than traditional fee-for-service plans.

-The reason for data-related cost-efficiency is that with Big Data in healthcare tools, medical providers have a direct incentive to share patient data.
-Everything in this scenario has the potential to improve patient outcomes and receive financial incentives for doing so.
+The reason for data-related cost-efficiency is that with big data tools, healthcare providers have a direct incentive to share patient data.
+Everything in this scenario has the means to improve patient outcomes and get financial incentives for that.

 Eliminating Medical Errors

 Medical errors are a huge issue.
 The scholarly evidence points out that about 100,000 patients die annually because of them in hospitals and clinics.
-Additionally, medical errors cost the industry approximately $20 billion annually.
+Besides, medical errors cost the industry about $20 billion annually.
 Respectively, finding the tools to reduce their number is a direct way to save lives and cut costs.

-Numerous attempts have been made to deal with the problem.
+There have been numerous attempts to deal with the problem.
 Some providers improve the risk assessment instruments by introducing automation.
-Others use Big data in healthcare analytics.
+Others use big data analysis in healthcare.
 However, physicians and clinicians generally rely on evidence-based approaches when working with medical data.
-The problem is that processing vast amounts of data increases the likelihood of human error, which can lead to medical errors.
-In such cases, Big data in healthcare brings forward technological tools that help eliminate the impact of human error.
+The problem is that processing a huge amount of data increases the chance of human error, leading to medical error.
+In such a case, big data analytics in healthcare brings forward technological tools helping to eliminate the impact of human error.

-Big data in healthcare tools can alert professionals if the wrong medication is prescribed or a faulty clinical test occurs.
-Essentially, the phenomenon serves as a safety check mechanism, double-checking all output presented by human agents to minimize medical errors.
+Big data tools can alert a care provider if some wrong medication was prescribed or some faulty clinical test occurred.
+The phenomenon serves as a safety check mechanism, double-checking all the output presented by human agents to ensure the minimization of medical error.
+The impact of big data here is a 66% reduction in errors when AI is involved in data validation.

 Optimal Staff Management

 There is a growing problem with healthcare staff management.
-This issue was obvious when the COVID-19 pandemic struck.
-The research highlights the rising rates of burnout among health workers due to excessive workload and inefficient staffing procedures.
+This issue was particularly visible when the COVID-19 pandemic struck.
+The research states the rising rates of health workers’ burnout because of the workload and inefficient staffing procedures.
 Strikingly, people who provide health services are also experiencing an increase in health problems due to work-related pressures.
-In such a context, optimization of staff management can be a lifesaver.
+In such a context, big data can help optimize personnel management, which is a lifesaver for the healthcare system.

-With the benefits of Big Data in healthcare, providers receive tools that help reduce costs, minimize medical errors, and optimize scheduling and personnel management.
-However, even when using the services of well-recognized software companies with expertise in Big Data, there are still particular challenges one needs to keep in mind.
+Despite the benefits of big data in healthcare, even when using the services of well-recognized vendors with expertise in big data, there are opportunities and challenges to keep in mind.

 Data Storage and Management

-To utilize the full potential of Big data in healthcare, you need to address data storage first.
-Vast volumes of data are spread across various sources, stored and governed within hospitals and administrative departments.
-To manage these sources safely and integrate them, you need an intact complex infrastructure.
-Additionally, it ensures the proper degree of collaboration between providers and reduces data corruption resulting from inadequate data storage.
+To use the full potential of big data, you need to handle the data storage first.
+In healthcare, vast volumes of data are spread across various sources stored and governed within hospitals and administrative departments.
+Managing the quantity of data spread across hospitals requires a complex data storage infrastructure.
+In addition, it ensures the proper degree of collaboration between providers and reduces data corruption due to inadequate data storage.

 Data-Sharing

 After you have the infrastructure up and running, it is time to proceed with the data-sharing challenge.
 Providers often implement online reporting software based on distinct business intelligence methods to create a connection between relevant users.
 In the past, healthcare entirely relied on regression-based approaches.
-Big data in healthcare brings forward tools such as machine learning (ML) and predictive analytics.
-These future-oriented instruments help create collaborative environments, bringing reporting to another level.
+Moving toward big data analysis in healthcare requires transitioning from old regression models to machine learning for better reporting.
+These future-oriented instruments help create collaborative environments.

 Security, Privacy, and Compliance

-Security is always a top priority when working with patient data.
-Hospitals deal with sensitive patient information daily.
+When working with patient data, security is always a top priority.
+Daily, hospitals deal with sensitive patient information.
 Considering the industry’s numerous data sources, there is a higher chance of data breaches for several reasons.
-To keep data protected, you need to have top-grade encryption tools and comply with all the related rules, like HIPAA.
-Making software compliant is a step forward for a tool to succeed in healthcare
+To protect health information, providers need top-grade data security and must comply with HIPAA rules

 User Literacy

 Working with data requires a certain degree of knowledge.
-If a healthcare professional does not have the proper training to handle Big data, they can corrupt some valuable information or increase the chance of data exposure.
-Remember that Big data in healthcare is a technological instrument that users need to know how to handle.
-It means that providers need to plan and implement data literacy training to ensure that people with access to technology know how to work effectively with it.
+A new generation of healthcare professionals must be trained to analyze big data to avoid corrupting valuable health data.
+Remember that big data is a technological instrument that users need to know how to handle.
+It means providers need to plan and implement data literacy training to ensure people with access to the relevant technology know how to deal with it appropriately.

 Healthcare Data Usage Examples

-• Instances 1 to 5 cover administrative improvements brought by Big data.
+• Examples 1 to 5 cover administrative improvements brought by big data.

-• Instances 11 to 13 illustrate how Big Data can support critical processes within the industry.
+• Examples 11 to 13 indicate how big data can aid vital processes within the industry.

-• Examples 14 to 16 illustrate better patient outcomes achieved through big data in healthcare analytics.
+• Examples 14 to 16 illustrate better patient outcomes presented by big data analytics.

-• Instances 17 to 20 indicate how it can benefit general population health trends
+• Examples 17 to 20 indicate how it can benefit general population health trends

 1. Predictions and Scheduling

-Starting with the administrative and staffing segment, Big data in healthcare can help solve the question of patient predictions used to improve staffing approaches.
-Equipped with proper medical software that utilizes Big Data methods, healthcare professionals can accurately predict the number of patients visiting hospitals.
-Establishing correlating staffing and scheduling procedures is crucial to ensure the provision of optimal care and a balanced workload for healthcare workers.
+Starting with the administrative and staffing segment, Big data can help solve the question of patient predictions used to improve staffing approaches.
+Big data enables healthcare professionals to predict the number of patients coming to hospitals.
+Establishing correlating staffing and scheduling procedures is vital to ensure the best care provision and a balanced workload for health workers.

-Intel offers a report showing how French healthcare providers effectively used Big Data to predict patient inflow daily and even hourly.
-Experts analyzed ten years’ worth of hospital admissions to develop a prediction model anticipating future admissions based on past experiences.
-Researchers utilized big data in healthcare analytics to identify relevant patterns.
+The report offered by Intel showed how French healthcare organizations effectively used big data to have daily and even hourly predictions on the part of patient inflow.
+Experts managed to analyze ten years’ worth of hospital admissions to develop a predictive model anticipating future admissions based on past experiences.
+Researchers used big data analytics in healthcare to explore relevant patterns.
 These were exposed through ML tools, the technology presenting the most accurate prediction algorithms.

 2. Personnel Management

 Without an engaged workforce, it is impossible to provide high-quality care.
-However, as we have shown before, health workers are currently facing massive rates of burnout and struggle to find a proper work-life balance due to inadequate staffing and scheduling.
-In such a case, Big data in healthcare can help streamline various administrative activities.
+However, as we showed before, health workers are currently facing massive rates of burnout and cannot find the proper work-life balance due to inadequate staffing and scheduling.
+In such a case, big data in healthcare can help streamline various administrative activities.

-The technology ensures the right degree of personnel fluidity.
-It entails having staff distributed in areas that require the most attention.
+Big data also ensures the right degree of personnel fluidity.
+It entails having staff distributed in the areas requiring the most attention.
 It is about avoiding overcrowded or understaffed departments.
-That can be achieved through Big data in healthcare analytics tools.
-Professionals collect and analyze data on peak admission periods and evaluate recent cases of staff overcrowding.
+That can be achieved through big data analytics tools.
+Professionals collect and analyze data on peak admission periods and evaluate the recent cases of staff overcrowding.

-Big Data researchers can present predictive models guiding staffing and scheduling decisions within the scope of personnel management.
-With the technology, hospitals can determine when to allocate additional personnel to peak sectors and when to withdraw personnel from segments on the brink of overcrowding.
+Big data researchers can present predictive models guiding staffing and scheduling decisions within the scope of personnel management.
+With the tech, hospitals know when to attribute additional workforce to peak sectors and when to withdraw personnel from segments on the brink of overcrowding.

 3. Learning and Development

-Forbes indicates that learning and development among healthcare workers play a vital role in ensuring the adoption of innovation.
+Forbes indicates that learning and development among health workers play a vital role in ensuring innovation adoption.
 In addition, innovation delivered through software products is key to success in any given industry.
 In a healthcare environment, having particular skills and knowledge can be the difference between a patient’s life and death.
 Respectively, learning is a direct way to boost patient outcomes.

 4. Electronic Health Records (EHRs)

-Handling EHRs is one part of having smooth administrative tasks.
-The tool has been around for years and is still proven to have a certain degree of demand (see Fig. 3).
+Handling EHRs is one of the parts of having smooth administrative tasks.
+The tool has been there for years and is still proven to have a certain degree of demand.

 The U.S. electronic health records market